emiliebarnard/pokemon-in-python/index.md

 where `id` is an integer (`1` as the lowest option) and `name` is a lower-case string where spaces are replaced with `-`

 #### Examples
-The following Python code retreives JSON data for the type named *ghost* and stores it into a dictionary with the following keys:
+The following Python code retreives JSON data for the type named <i>ghost</i> and stores it into a dictionary with the following keys:
 - `damage_relations`: a detail of how effective this type is toward others and vice versa
 - `game_indices`: a list of game indices relevent to this item by generation
 - `generation`: the generation this type was introduced in.